karolgornicki/Articles/texts/project_euler_problem_11.md

     transpose . getGroups

 This operation produces list of lists.
-However, not all sub-lists have the sme length.
+However, not all sublists have the same length.
 We are only interested in those having 4 elements, so we can apply a filter

     filter (\xs -> length xs == 4) . transpose . getGroups